vogechri/PRSM/README.txt

 	and place it into ./cpp
 	and adjust the definition file DataDefinitionVC.h in the folder cppMulti/Brutus_C_multi.
+	QPBO is needed for the ICCV version of the code only.
-	Note that the code was tested with version v1.31 only.
+	Please note that the code was tested with version v1.31 only.

 2. Start MATLAB and run compileMex.m to build the utilities binaries.
     (This step can be omitted if you are using Windows 64 bit or Unix 64 bit.)